ClashStat/stats_for_clash_of_clans/README.md

 ## Schema
 [This section will be completed in Unit 9]

 ### Models
 [Add table of models]

 ### Networking
-- [Add list of network requests by screen ]
+-[Add list of network requests by screen ]
-- [Create basic snippets for each Parse network request]
-- [OPTIONAL: List endpoints if using existing API such as Yelp]
+-[Create basic snippets for each Parse network request] -[OPTIONAL: List endpoints if using existing API such as Yelp]